njmittet/learning-kotlin/README.md

 }
 ```

-Another use case for with it calculate values of variables:
+Another use case for `with` is calculating variables:

 ```kt
 val firstAndLast = with(numbers) {